Standard Model Predictions for Rare K and B Decays without New Physics Infection: SM Predictions for Rare Decay Branching Ratios

 \subsection{Rapid Test for the $\Delta F=2$ Sector}

 \unboldmath Having set the SM expressions for $\Delta F=2$ observables to their experimental values we are now in the position to determine the CKM parameters.
-Instead of inserting the formulae in a computer program right away it is useful to construct first a $\vcb-\gamma$ plot \cite{Buras:2021nns,Buras:2022wpw} with three bands resulting separately from $\Delta M_s$, $\Delta M_d$ and $|\varepsilon_K|$ constraint and in the latter case imposing the constraint from $S_{\psi K_S}$.
+However, before doing it, it is mandatory to perform a rapid test to be sure that the resulting CKM parameters are not infected by NP.
+To this end, instead of inserting the formulae in a computer program right away it is useful to construct first a $\vcb-\gamma$ plot \cite{Buras:2021nns,Buras:2022wpw} with three bands resulting separately from $\Delta M_s$, $\Delta M_d$ and $|\varepsilon_K|$ constraint and in the latter case imposing the constraint from $S_{\psi K_S}$.
 The superiority of the $\vcb-\gamma$ plot with respect to $\vcb$ and $\gamma$ over UT plots has been recently emphasized in \cite{Buras:2022nfn}.

-In the spirit of the last word in the title of our paper the plot in Fig.~\ref{fig:5}, taken from \cite{Buras:2022wpw}, illustrates three {\em rapid tests} of NP infection of the $\Delta F=2$ Sector.
+The plots in Fig.~\ref{fig:5}, taken from \cite{Buras:2022wpw}, illustrate three {\em rapid tests} of NP infection of the $\Delta F=2$ sector.
 The test is {\em negative} if these three bands cross each other at a small common area in this plane so that unique values of $\vcb$ and $\gamma$ are found.
 Otherwise it is {\em positive} signalling NP infection.
 Indeed, as seen in the first $\vcb-\gamma$ plot in Fig.~\ref{fig:5} that is based on $2+1+1$ LQCD hadronic matrix elements \cite{Dowdall:2019bea}, the SM $\vcb-\gamma$ bands resulting from $\varepsilon_K$, $\Delta M_d$ and $\Delta M_s$ after imposition of the $S_{\psi K_S}$ constraint, turn out to provide such unique values of $\vcb$ and $\gamma$.
 No sign of NP infection in this case.
 On the other hand, as seen in the remaining two plots in Fig.~\ref{fig:5}, this is not the case if $2+1$ or the average of $2+1+1$ and $2+1$ hadronic matrix elements LQCD are used.
 In these two cases the test turns out to be {\em positive}.

 Explicitly these three bands in the $2+1+1$ case are represented by the expressions \cite{Buras:2022nfn}